 - When fishing in flowing water such as rivers, the trout can usually be found pools, waiting for a meal to come to them

 - Trout can strike very quickly but are also very quick to reject the bait if they suspect something is unnatural, so keep a tight line and set the hook immediately.

-- Use a rod designed for trout or other similar species.
+- Use a quality trout rod.
 Spinning or casting rods will both work for corn.

 In most cases yes, but some states have restrictions.
 Here’s a good resource for all 50 states: https://www.fishingduo.com/is-fishing-with-corn-illegal-the-answer-for-all-50-states/

 Corn can be an effective bait for several species of trout, including rainbow trout, brown trout, and brook trout.
 These fish are known to feed on a wide range of food sources, including insects, small crustaceans, and baitfish, and they will often take corn as well.